About the PRF

 In 1976, the protein study group was converted into the Protein Advisory Committee (PAC).
 The most important role players were the Departments of Agriculture as well as Environmental Affairs (Fisheries), the Oilseed Control Board, the fishmeal industry, the Animal Feed Industry, the oil processing industry and the South African Agricultural Union.

 Until 1978, not much research was conducted.
 The 1978 AFMA Chairman's report, states, "In view of the increasing problems relating to the availability of fishmeal, it is essential for the farming industry in South Africa to give serious consideration to the stimulation of soybean production".
 As a consequence, PAC included a standing item in its agenda, "The Encouragement of Soybean Production".
 At the end of 1978, PAC reported that a harvest estimate of 40 000 tons soybeans was accepted and that it is practically possible to increase production to 100 000 tons in the near future.
 (It only materialised momentarily in 1989 and 1990.
-After that it came to fruition from 1997, after the establishment of the soybean working group by the PRF.)
+After that it came to fruition from 1997, after the establishment of the soybean work group by the PRF.)

 In 1983, Dr JG Cloete published a document, "Memorandum of Protein Supply for Animal Production" and submitted recommenddations to the PAC.
 Some of the most important recommendations were to strengthen the Protein Research Fund.
 The recommendation was a capital amount of R2.5 million, using interest and dividends for research purposes.
 In 1985, the Minister approved payment of the levy funds into the research funds to increase the capital to R3 million.
 Brief information on the appropriation of funds for research purposes from July 1973 to 1990 is available on the PRF web site.